 - Always unplug the unit when working on it to prevent possible shock if it breaks or gets wet.

+In recent years, UV Sterilizers designed for use in aquariums and ponds have been improved to lengthen the time the target organisms spend exposed to the UV light, making them more effective.
 You can go to Top UV Sterilizers to read descriptions and Compare Prices on units on the market today.

 Read more about Ultraviolet Sterilization and how to maximize the effect of your UV Filter.